Voldet/github-slideshow/e _posts/0000-01-02-YOUR-USERNAME.md

 ---
-layout: slide
+layout: slidesdf
-title: “Welcome to our second slide!”
+title: “Welcome to our second slide!”sdfsd
 ---
-Your test
+Your testfgbh
-Use the left arrow to go back!
+Use the left arrow to go back!erter